List of Coronation Street characters introduced in 2025: Will Driscoll

 Will Driscoll, portrayed by Lucas Hodgson-Wale, is the son of Ben Driscoll (Aaron McCusker).
 He first appeared on 5 November 2025, a week after his family, consisting of his father Ben, brother Ollie (Raphael Akuwudike), grandmother Maggie (Pauline McLynn), Eva Price (Catherine Tyldesley), and her daughter Susie Price (Aurora Bradshaw) arrived in Weatherfield.
 Hodgson-Wale's casting was announced on 20 October 2025.
 Before he arrived, Will was on a school trip in Kingston-Upon-Hull, but did not return and was reported missing to the police.

 When Will properly returned home, his former athletics coach Megan was in tow.
-Ben, Eva and Maggie wanted answers from Will after Megan saidshe found him using the showers in the athletics complex and sleeping in the changing rooms back in Hull.
+Ben, Eva and Maggie wanted answers from Will after Megan said she found him using the showers in the athletics complex and sleeping in the changing rooms back in Hull.
 Will told them he wanted to stay with his friends in Hull, however Ben begins to believe that Will is hiding something after Eva discovers a love letter that Will dismisses as from ages ago.
 Ben's suspicions turn out to be true when Will secretly meets Megan in the Ginnel, where they hugged and discussed a plan so they could be together, suggesting that Will is being groomed by her.